Ame04/hiking_stick_hold/CDC.md

 # References
 ## Hicking stick

  Hiking sticks are foldable ones in carbon.
 They are saparated in three pieces and pop out if you remove the little band holding it.
-The three rods have differents sizes but the one in the middle can be considered beeing constant in diameter on its whole it lentgh.
-When folded, the three rods are in a triangular arrangement with all length beeing side to side. (cf attached pictures)
+The three rods have differents sizes but the one in the middle can be considered beeing constant in diameter on its whole lentgh.
+When folded, the three rods are in a triangular arrangement with all length beeing side to side.
+The little gloves are detachable. (cf attached pictures)

  - Diameter of the middle part : 14mm
  - Lentgh of the parts : 410mm